 English | Français

 Self-help and self-healing programs aimed at improving health and well-being are experiencing explosive growth.

 Undoubtedly, yoga and various forms of meditation are not only great tools for relaxation.
 By diverting attention to the practice itself, these popular forms of escapism help reduce the perception of daily stress and anxiety and are thus effective tools for maintaining health and well-being.
-However, when it comes to self-healing programs - although they are not necessarily doomed to failure - the odds that they will not trigger rapid or significant changes, or that they fail outright, are to be considered.
+However, although self-healing programs are not necessarily doomed to failure, the odds that they will not trigger rapid or significant changes or fail outright are to be considered.

 Spirituality and meditation have a long tradition.
-The teachings of Lao Tzu, Confucius, and Buddha have undergone profound changes during the last 2500 years, as they evolved over an extensive geographical space and through large cultural diversities.
-Religion has been replaced quietly by personal development, inner life with mind emptiness, the prayer of the heart with breathing techniques and self-centering, meditation with yoga, and fasting with cures of detox.
-During the late 60s, the concepts of spirituality and mind-emptiness traditional meditation have been hijacked by some enthusiasts of Ulrich Neisser’s cognitive-behavioral model and were shifted from religious spiritual practice to the practice of mindfulness - which is nothing but a mere cognitive exercise.
+The teachings of Lao Tzu, Confucius, and Buddha have undergone profound changes during the last 2500 years as they evolved over an extensive geographical space and through large cultural diversities.
+Religion has been replaced quietly by personal development, inner life with mind emptiness, the prayer of the heart with breathing techniques and self-centering, meditation with yoga, and fasting with detox cures.
+During the late 60s, the concepts of spirituality and mind-emptiness traditional meditation were hijacked by some enthusiasts of Ulrich Neisser’s cognitive-behavioral model and were shifted from religious, spiritual practice to the practice of mindfulness - which is nothing but a mere cognitive exercise.

-The mind-emptiness approach to meditation known in Western cultures as the Creative Void, Hesychasm, Universal Soul, or the Clear Light is all about quieting the cognitive aspects of the mind and focusing on feelings, perception, and intuition - while modern mind-fulness meditation is all about intellect and focused thinking.
-The mind-emptiness-oriented approaches have been systematically associated with measurable specific health benefits way beyond those observed in non-mind-emptiness approaches.
-Nowadays, the practice of mindfulness has lost its traditional roots so much that its effectiveness as a tool for self-healing is questionable.
+The mind-emptiness approach to meditation, known in Western cultures as the Creative Void, Hesychasm, Universal Soul, or the Clear Light, is all about quieting the cognitive aspects of the mind and focusing on feelings, perception, and intuition - while modern mind-fulness meditation is all about intellect and focused thinking.
+The mind-emptiness-oriented approaches have been systematically associated with measurable, specific health benefits beyond those observed in non-mind-emptiness approaches.
+Nowadays, mindfulness has lost its traditional roots so much that its effectiveness as a tool for self-healing needs to be revised.